 If you’ve lost your job or significant income in the past 60 days, you might qualify for a special enrollment period (SEP).
 A SEP allows you to sign up for a new health insurance plan or change your current one outside the open enrollment window.

 In addition to job or income loss, many other qualifying events may make you eligible for a SEP.
 To learn more, see What Happens If I Missed the West Virginia Obamacare Enrollment Deadline?

-Last year, President Biden signed the American Rescue Plan Act (ARPA).
-The law provides $1.9 trillion of federal aid to Americans struggling with the COVID-19 crisis.
-The relief measures include additional premium subsidies for those who purchase health insurance through Healthcare.gov.
-People who apply for 2022 coverage under a special enrollment period can access these subsidies, but the additional ARPA benefits are available only through the end of 2022.
-(This may change if Congress passes the Build Back Better act.)
+In 2021, President Biden signed the American Rescue Plan Act (ARPA).
+The law provided $1.9 trillion of federal aid to Americans struggling with the COVID-19 crisis, including additional premium subsidies for those who purchase health insurance through Healthcare.gov.
+In 2022, the Inflation Reduction Act extended these more generous subsidies through 2025.
+Here’s a quick summary of the types of available subsidies.

 CSRs are available to people who make between 100% and 250% of the federal poverty level.
-(For 2022 health plans, that means a family of four in West Virginia can't earn more than $65,500 and an individual not more than $25,520.)
-But they are available only on silver plans.
-If you think you may qualify, look carefully at costs for the silver plans available at Healthcare.gov while shopping for coverage.
+(For 2023 health plans, that means a family of four in West Virginia can't earn more than $75,000 and an individual not more than $36,450.)
+But these benefits are available only on silver plans.
+If you think you may qualify, look carefully at the costs for silver plans available at Healthcare.gov while shopping for coverage.

 Medicaid.
 You may qualify for free or low-cost coverage through Medicaid in West Virginia if your income is very low.

 All subsidies will be automatically calculated when you apply for a plan through Healthcare.gov.